Union County, Ohio: Politics

 Union County is a Republican Party stronghold.
 Its strong Republican roots go back to the formation of the party in the 1800s following the collapse of the Whig Party, which had previously been the preferred party.

 The county has supported the Republican Party in all but two presidential elections since the Civil War, with the only Democrats to win the county being Woodrow Wilson in 1912 when the Republican Party was divided, and Franklin Roosevelt in 1932.
 In the last twenty-one presidential elections, the Democratic candidate has only once — in Lyndon B. Johnson’s 1964 landslide when he won all but five counties in Ohio — received more than 37 percent of the county's vote.

 As part of Ohio's 5th congressional district and Ohio's 15th congressional district it had been represented by Republicans for almost seventy years until the 2008 election, when Democrat Mary Jo Kilroy, won a close, disputed contest against Steve Stivers.

 In 2010, Stivers defeated her in a rematch, and after reapportionment and redistricting, the county was placed in the heavily Republican 4th district, currently represented by Jim Jordan.

-The entire county is contained in the 26th Ohio Senate district and is currently represented by Dave Burke, who previously served on Marysville City Council and as the state Representative for the 83rd Ohio House district.
+The entire county is contained in the 26th Ohio Senate district and is currently represented by Bill Reineke, who previously served as the state Representative for the 88th Ohio House district.
+He was elected as President Pro Tempore of the Ohio Senate for the 136th Ohio General Assembly.

 The entire county is contained in the 86th Ohio House district, currently represented by Tracy Richardson who was elected in 2018.